-An Intentional Neighborhood
+Alpenglow: An Intentional Neighborhood

-So where are we exactly?
-Since we do not have an address quite yet, you will have to use a bit of imagination.
+In terms of our property location, you will have to use a bit of imagination.
 Using the map below, we own the unmarked open space that is South of Sherman, East of Railroad St. and Cimmarron Coffee and Books, West of the Adobe Inn and Alpine Bank, and (mostly) North of Cottowood Creek.
 The land actually continues south of Cottonwood (the creek that you see branching off of the Uncompahgre) and we will be building a bridge across the culvert.
 If it is hard to visualize, not to worry - come for a visit and tour of the land and we can show you where the homes will be.